SCALEit-eG/scaleit-interfaces-specification/Security/README.md

     - ID of the app

 Response codes:
-- 200 OK: license found and deleted
+- 200 OK: license key sent to the app
-- 400 Bad Request: invalid app id
+- 400 Bad Request: invalid app id or app provides no info about possible connection endpoint
 - 404 Not found: app not found

 ## Licensing - System Information